Motorcycle Laws You Must Follow in New York in 2019

 Lawful Riding Procedures in New York

-The use of daytime headlights at all times is required by New York law.
+Daytime headlight use is required by New York law at all times.
 The law allows headlight modulators.

 For those carrying passengers, both a passenger footrest and seat are necessary.